DonnyZhao/fun-with-weather-scala/README.md

        - Flexible for future extensions

     Simulation methodology
+       - The environment (atmosphere, topography, geography and oceanography) is summarised by the training samples with the attributes of position, time, weather conditions and sensor measurements
-       - Struture the weather observations into training sets (in LIBSVM format):
+       - Struture the enviroment and observations into training sets (in LIBSVM format):
            - Condition.txt
            - Temperature.txt
            - Pressure.txt
-           - Hmidity.txt
+           - Humidity.txt
        - Build classification model for weather conditions
        - Build regression models for weather sensors measurements (Temperature/Pressure/Humidity)
        - Feed new data (time&location) the established predictive models to generate the simulated weather data